Veiga do Seixo: Demography

 The demographic evolution of Veiga do Seixo is marked by the abrupt fall in the population occurred during the decades of the 1950s, 1960s and 1970s and similar to many other villages in Galicia where there was a massive emigration to bigger and more industrialized Spanish territories like the Basque Country, Catalonia and Madrid.
 It was also remarkable the number of people that emigrated to Switzerland and Argentina, also known as the fifth Galicia due to the enormous number of Galicians in that country.

 Nowadays the risk of depopulation is alarmingly high with almost all the inhabitants being over 65, a very low birthrate and few possibilities for young people to develop any career.
 The village also does not have any infrastructure.

 Transport

 There is no public transport at all, such as buses or trains and the only way to travel around is by private taxi.
 The closest train station is A Gudiña, 20 km.

 Folklore

 The patronal feasts are celebrated on 26 and 27 July in honour of the patron saint of the village Santa Ana, or Santiña as the locals call it.
 The celebrations are possible thanks to the money gathered from all the people of the village.
-It is typical before the music starts to prepare the mystic drink of Queimada while reciting the magic hum to get rid of the evil eyes, bad spirits and witchcraft.
+It is typical before the music starts to prepare the drink Queimada.

 It is known that a long time ago a big carnival was celebrated in the village with handmade masks and costumes called vellaróns.
 Although the traditions have been lost with the passing of the years, the parish church of Riós is trying to recover them within the framework of the famous Carnaval of Verín.

-Leisure

-Even if Veiga do Seixo is a tiny village it has many attractive things to offer such as the European Route of the chesnut or a river pool in the summer.
-It is also the only village in the area with two bars, both of them offering groceries.